 Can you get altitude sickness in Yellowstone?
 Yes.
 Although mild, many visitors coming from sea level are at risk to experience some forms of altitude sickness.

-Yellowstone Altitude sickness happens when you travel to higher altitudes with little time for body to adjust.
+Yellowstone Altitude sickness happens when you travel to higher altitudes with little time for the body to adjust.
 It's caused by changes in air pressure and low oxygen levels that affect how well your body functions.

 Before you head out on your trip, it's important that you understand how to prevent altitude sickness while visiting Yellowstone.